 Kenya Ghana Ghana Colombia CE4: I use learners' experiences outside of school in my lessons.
 0.488 CE4: I use learners' experiences outside of school in my lessons.
 0.375 CE4: I use learners' experiences outside of school in my lessons.
-0.618 CE3: I use learners' background and interests in developing lessons/learning objectives. ons/learning objectives.
-O.4 O.4 O.406 O.406 O.4 0.57 Tr3_support for CE2: I use objects or actions to make connections for learners to their prior knowledge.
+0.618 CE3: I use learners' background and interests in developing lessons/learning objectives.
+0.4 CE3: I use learners' background and interests in developing lessons/learning objectives.
+0.406 CE3: I use learners' background and interests in developing lessons/learning objectives.
+0.57 Tr3 support for CE2: I use objects or actions to make connections for learners to their prior knowledge.
+0.389 CE2: I use objects or actions to make connections for learners to their prior knowledge.
+0.481 CE2: I use objects or actions to make connections for learners to their prior knowledge.
 0.586 connection to experience and ideas Kenya alpha=0.56 PS2: I encourage learners to form their own ideas about a problem before I give them the answer.
+0.422 PS2: I encourage learners to form their own ideas about a problem before I give them the answer.
+0.567 PS2: I encourage learners to form their own ideas about a problem before I give them the answer.
 0.341 Ghana alpha=0.65 Colombia alpha=0.7 PS3: I help learners build on each other's ideas to solve problems.
 0.437 PS3: I help learners build on each other's ideas to solve problems.
 0.662 PS3: I help learners build on each other's ideas to solve problems.
 0.499 CE1: I relate concepts I teach to everyday objects in the classroom or school grounds.
 0.416 CE1: I relate concepts I teach to everyday objects in the classroom or school grounds.
 0.349 CE1: I relate concepts I teach to everyday objects in the classroom or school grounds.
 0.612 A1: When a group activity has several roles, I let learners choose who does what.
 0.451 A1: When a group activity has several roles, I let learners choose who does what.
 0.506 A1: When a group activity has several roles, I let learners choose who does what.
 0.615 E1: I have learners use role-play or pretend to be someone or something else.
 0.43 E1: I have learners use role- play or pretend to be someone or something else.
 0.504 E1: I have learners use role- play or pretend to be someone or something else.
 0.629 Tr4_support for E2: I give learners a chance to investigate something first before being shown how to use/answer it.
-E2: I give learners a chance to investigate something first before being shown how to use/answer it.
+0.463 E2: I give learners a chance to investigate something first before being shown how to use/answer it.
 0.535 E2: I give learners a chance to investigate something first before being shown how to use/answer it.
-0.823 child agency Kenya alpha=0.63 Ghana alpha=0.7 Colombia P2: I allow learners to practice new skills on their own. new skills on their own.
-P5: I use various teaching methods, so learners have different ways to contribute during 0.45 new 1.45 0.556 P2: I allow learners to practice new skills on their own.
+0.823 child agency Kenya alpha=0.63 Ghana alpha=0.7 Colombia P2: I allow learners to practice new skills on their own.
+0.45 P2: I allow learners to practice new skills on their own.
+0.556 P2: I allow learners to practice new skills on their own.
 0.535 alpha=0.74 P5: I use various teaching methods, so learners have different ways to contribute during class.
+0.357 P5: I use various teaching methods, so learners have different ways to contribute during class.
 0.549 P5: I use various teaching methods, so learners have different ways to contribute during class.
 0.627